 Fines and Bills

 Materials faculty members have reserved for your coursework are held at the Circulation Desk under the faculty member's last name.
 Faculty members determine the reserve status of the items put on reserve.
-Thus, items with orange cards do not leave the library but may be copied or used in the library for up to two hours.
-Items with blue cards may leave the library for two hours during the day.
-They may also go out overnight ½ hour before the library closes and must be returned ½ hour after the library opens the following day.
+There are three types of reserve: closed, which do not leave the library but may be copied or used in the library for up to two hours; open, which may leave the library for two hours during the day, and may also go out overnight ½ hour before the library closes and returned ½ hour after the library opens the following day; closed with overnight, which may not leave the library during the day, but can be taken overnight.
 Items not returned in a timely manner are subject to a late fine schedule of $1 for the first hour and $0.50 per item for each hour thereafter per item until returned.
 All reserve materials must be returned to the Circulation Desk and are not to be left on tables.
 A user is responsible for any reserve item signed out until it has been checked back in at the circulation desk.

 Photocopy, Print Scanner, Microfilm Machines and the Microfilm Scanner

-The library has two black and white copier/printers.
+The library has two black and white copier/printers, and one color copier/printer.
 The library also has a scanner that can be utilized at no charge.
 Microfilm readers and a microfilm digital scanner are free of change.
 The college's printing policy states that all print jobs over 25 pages must be printed at the Campus Copy Shop.

 The library furnishes scrap paper to jot down call numbers, authors and titles of books and periodicals.
 Scissors, a hole-punch and a stapler are positioned at a small table on the first floor.